 Short term rental properties require a Rental Housing Permit when renting for more than 30 days (for the permit application, see "How to Register a Rental Property" on this page).

 Can I rent my home as an Airbnb?

 Renting your home for short stays, such as an Airbnb, is considered a "short term rental" and you need a Rental Housing Permit.
 If your property is under a homeowner's association (HOA) or condo owner's association, check to see if the covenants allow property rentals or restrict short term rentals.

 Short term rentals of residential properties are allowed if:

-- The property has a valid rental housing permit with the City and has passed rental inspection, and
+- The property has a valid rental housing permit when renting more than 30 days, and

-- The owner pays hotel/motel tax for the first 30 days of the short term rental.
+- The owner pays short term hotel/motel tax.

 Under State law, cities may fine a property owner in violation of the ordinance a maximum of:

 - $1,000 per day the violation continues